-A majority of this work is proposed for previously disturbed areas that need remediation done to improve the overall health of the wetland system.
+A majority of this work is proposed for previously disturbed areas that need remediation done to remove contaminants from the wetland system.
 The existing salt marsh is not a suitable site for excavation work but the necessity of removing the PCBs and the associated replanting of the marsh should create a better outcome for the health of the wetland resource in this location if it can be properly maintained.